osprey-dcs/atf-acq-ioc/documentation/FirmwareNotes.md

 Issuing the **ntp** command with no arguments displays the current settings.

-**pps [-l]**
+**pps**
 Show lots of PPS-related information including for the event generator node the latency between the hardware PPS marker and the event receiver PPS event arrival.
-Specifying the '**-l**' option will enter a loop showing the clock synchronization state machine for 30 seconds of pulse-per-second updates.
-Don't use that flag lightly since while the loop is active the FPGA will not respond to network activity.

 **reg [r] [n]**
 Show the contents of **n** (default 1) general-purpose I/O registers starting at register **r** (default 0).